Marker Logo

 Erected by City of Brentwood; signage donated by Brett and Megan Derrington.

 Location.
 35° 58.068′ N, 86° 46.621′ W. Marker is in Brentwood, Tennessee, in Williamson County.
-Marker can be reached from Moores Lane (Tennessee Route 441) 0.1 miles north of Montclair Boulevard.
+It can be reached from Moores Lane (Tennessee Route 441) 0.1 miles north of Montclair Boulevard.
 The marker is next to the sidewalk within the Primm Historic Park.
 Touch for map.
 Marker is in this post office area: Brentwood TN 37027, United States of America.
 Touch for directions.

 Boiling Spring Academy Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, January 31, 2021
+Photographed by Darren Jefferson Clay, January 31, 2021

 2. Boiling Spring Academy Marker